TACC/coe-332-sp21/docs/week10/services.rst

 k8s creates internal networks and attaches pod containers to them to facilitate communication between pods.
 For a number of reasons, including security, these networks are not reachable from outside k8s.

-We can learn the IP address on this internal network for a specific pod with the following command:
+Recall that we can learn the private network IP address for a specific pod with the following command:

 .. code-block:: bash